ehsanghaffar/ultimate-internet-test/docs/ARCHITECTURE.md

 ## Project Overview

-The all-internet-tests project is a modular Go application designed to perform comprehensive network diagnostics.
+The ultimate internet testing tool project is a modular Go application designed to perform comprehensive network diagnostics.
 It follows a clean architecture with separation of concerns across functional domains.

 ## Architecture Layers